ttscoff/na_gem/README.md

 You can also quickly add todo items from the command line with the `add` subcommand.
 The script will look for a file in the current directory with a `.taskpaper` extension (configurable).

 If found, it will try to locate an `Inbox:` project, or create one if it doesn't exist.
 Any arguments after `add` will be combined to create a new task in TaskPaper format.
 They will automatically be assigned as next actions (tagged `@na`) and will show up when `na` lists the tasks for the project.

-### Installation

-Assuming you have Ruby and RubyGems installed, you can just run `gem install na`.
-If you run into errors, use `sudo gem install na`.

-If you don't have Ruby/RubyGems, you can install them pretty easily with Homebrew, rvm, or asdf.
-I can't swear this tool is worth the time, but there _are_ a lot of great gems available...

 ### Usage